20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.

 An ambassador is someone who represents his nation.
 He is more than a messenger; he personally represents the sovereign God who sent him.

 An envoy speaks for another.
 As envoys of Christ, we speak for Him.
 An ambassador does not appoint himself but is appointed by King Jesus from His grace.
 The King gives the ambassador resources for his job.
 An ambassador does not represent himself.
-He does not belong to the country that the King sends him.
+He does not belong to the country to which the King sends him.
 The ambassador does not take rejection personally.